n-hop/bats-documentation/README.md

 ## 2. Testbed Overview

-This part describes the requirements of BATS protocol system testing.
-Various testing cases are defined.

-One OpenWRT router and servals Raspberry Pis are used to build the testbed.
+One router (running openWRT) and servals computers (e.g., Raspberry Pis) are used to build the testbed.
+The router and the computers are connected by Ethernet cables.
+We call this network formed by the computers and the router our *physical network*.
+In contrast, the network used for the testing is called the *test network*.

+The test network is formed by multiple network nodes simulated by the computers.
+Each computer can simulate one or multiple network nodes in the test network.
+The connection between the network nodes, called the network topology, is determined by the router.
+All the communication

 The OpenWRT router is used to simulate a lossy network and define the topology of the network.
 The Raspberry Pis are nodes in the networks.

-The OpenWRT router and the Raspberry Pis are connected by Ethernet cables.
+The communication between two

 The detailed setup of the testbed is described in the following link: